What is considered a legal contract?

 Yes.
 As long as the handwritten contract contains the four key elements of offer, acceptance, consideration and intention to create legal relations then this will also be binding.
 It does not need to be lengthy and a full written document for it to be legally binding. ‘fag packet’ agreements can still be legally binding, they are simply less detailed and do not necessarily cover every eventuality, particularly all the ‘what-ifs’ and explaining what happens if it does.

-Any time someone goes against what is said in the contract, whether you want to claim damages for such a breach is a different matter.
+Any time someone goes against what is said in the contract this is a breach – whether you want to claim damages for such a breach is a different matter.
 If it was a small breach that was with your best customer, you may wish to overlook it, however if it is a major breach that affects your business or affects your ability to continue, this is when you need to terminate the contract and think about legal action.
 We always add a waiver clause to our contracts which allow you to ignore minor breaches of contract should you wish, but means that you do not have to always do this, or if you have allowed once, you don’t have to do so all the time.

 The most common breaches of contract that we come across all the time is late or non-payment of invoices, other breaches may be things like not providing all the agreed materials in enough time to complete a job, confidentiality breaches, or stealing customers or employees.
 It entirely depends on what your biggest concerns are within your arrangement as to what terms are added to your contract.